Student Code of Conduct and Community Expectations

 - Restitution.
 Requires students to pay for damages to University property or the property of University community members, its guests, or others harmed by a student’s actions.
 Also requires restitution for misappropriated or stolen University funds.
 Such reimbursements may be required of any student who alone, or as a member of a group, organizes or knowingly participates in the events causing the damage or loss.

 - Composition.
-For all non-academic violations, the role of Hearing Officer will be assumed by the Dean of Students, the Associate Dean for Students and Retention, the Assistant Dean for Student Support and Outreach, the Director of Residence Life, the Associate Director of Residence Life, or a Residence Life Area Director.
+For all non-academic violations, the role of Hearing Officer will be assumed by the Dean of Students, the Associate Deans in Student Affairs, the Director of Residence Life, the Associate Director of Residence Life, or a Residence Life Area Director.
 For academic misconduct cases, the role of Hearing Officer may be assumed by the Assistant Dean for Academic Affairs and Director of Academic Advising.

 - Responsibilities.
 Responsibilities of the Hearing Officer include providing integrity and oversight to the hearing process and record-keeping, determining the hearing method for resolving complaints, imposing University sanctions, and serving as liaison to the student upon whom conduct sanctions have been imposed.

 - Jurisdiction.
 University Hearing Officers shall have jurisdiction over all complaints alleging a violation of the St. Catherine University Code of Conduct and Community Expectations.
-Unless otherwise noted, complaints alleging violations of the Code of Conduct (with the exception of violations of academic misconduct) should be filed with the Dean of Students.
-Complaints will be assigned to the appropriate Hearing Officer including the Associate Dean for Students and Retention, the Assistant Dean for Student Support and Outreach, the Director of Residence Life, the Associate Director of Residence Life or a Residence Life Area Director.
-Unless otherwise noted, complaints alleging violation of academic misconduct should be filed with the Assistant Dean for Academic Affairs and Director of Academic Advising, or the Associate Dean for Academic Affairs (College for Women).
+Unless otherwise noted, complaints alleging violations of the Code of Conduct (with the exception of violations of academic misconduct) should be filed with the Office of Student Affairs.
+Complaints will be assigned to the appropriate Hearing Officer including the Associate Deans of Student Affairs, the Director of Residence Life, the Associate Director of Residence Life or a Residence Life Area Director.
+Unless otherwise noted, complaints alleging violation of academic misconduct should be filed with the Assistant Dean for Academic Affairs.

 - Appeals.
 Appeals shall be heard by either the Dean of Students or their designee, for non-academic integrity cases.
 For cases involving academic integrity, the appropriate Academic Dean or their designee will hear appeals.